Estefania Balda Álvarez

 Estefania Balda Álvarez (born 25 June 1987) is an Ecuadorian former professional tennis player.

 Balda Álvarez has career-high WTA rankings of 519 in singles, achieved on 12 September 2005, and 459 in doubles, set on 12 September 2005.
-She has won one singles title and three doubles titles on the ITF Women's Circuit.
+In her career, she won one singles title and three doubles titles on the ITF Women's Circuit.

 Playing for Ecuador Fed Cup team, Balda Álvarez has a win–loss record of 9–4.